RKouchoo/RCJA-Soccer-Dev/README.md

   - wire up compass

-  - get serial screen working, outputting what would be in the console

   - write code for the compass to auto align when not much is happening

   - create a heading compass system, later when we have two robots we NOTE: i have pre setup the variables